 Break-Barrel Air Rifles

-Break-Barrel air rifles use gas pistons or spring to compress the air needed to propel a pellet.
-The barrel breaks over much like a double-barrel shotgun: Load the pellet and, when you snap it back into place, it compresses the air and cocks the gun.
-This produces 600-1500 FPS, depending on what gun you are using.
+Break-Barrel air rifles use gas pistons or springs to compress the air needed to propel a pellet.
+The barrel breaks over much like a double-barrel shotgun.
+Load the pellet and, when you snap it back into place, it compresses the air and cocks the gun.
+This produces 600-1500 FPS, depending on whether you are using a gas-powered rifle or a springer.

 The breaking action can be stiff, and most young hunters cannot break it over.
 Break-Barrel air rifles are not as accurate as PCP models, but you’re talking about a small difference in most cases.
 The loss in accuracy is because you’re relying on the barrel and scope to hinge and snap back to the same position every time.
 This design sacrifices a small degree of accuracy, but it is still deadly.